lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The number of Uri-path or Uri-Query elements in a rule is fixed at the rule creation time.
 If the number varies, several rules SHOULD be created to cover all the possibilities.
 Another possibility is to define the length of Uri-Path to variable and send a compression residue with a length of 0 to indicate that this Uri-Path is empty.
-This adds 4 bits to the compression residue.
+This adds the 4 bits of the variable residue size.
+See section 7.5.2 {{rfc8724}}

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a rule entry.
+These fields are unidirectional and MUST NOT be set to bidirectional in a rule DI entry, see section 7.1 of the {{rfc8724}}.
 They are used only by the client to access a specific resource and are never found in server response.